 As a member of The US Oncology Network, Willamette Valley Cancer Institute and Research Center offers patients access to one of the nation’s largest research networks.

 Historically, in order to get the latest, greatest, most innovative care, someone had to go to a university; however, WVCI’s unique affiliation with The US Oncology Network enables us to bring trials to patients in Eugene.

-The US Oncology Network has played a role in 53 FDA-approved cancer therapies, nearly one-third of all cancer therapies approved by the FDA to date.
+The US Oncology Network has played a role in more than 100 FDA-approved cancer therapies, approximately one-third of all cancer therapies approved by the FDA to date.

 Clinical trials are conducted in a series of steps, called phases, and each phase is designed to answer a separate research question.

 “If you go back just five, ten years, we would have said that phase I studies are really for patients who don’t have any other options,” says Dr. Jeff Sharman, Medical Director of Hematology for The US Oncology Network.
 “But we’ve now entered this new era where new drugs can be so effective, or reduce side-effects so much, that sometimes, phase I studies offer some great opportunities for cancer patients.”

 A placebo-controlled trial is a study in which the effect of a drug is compared with the effect of a placebo (an inactive substance designed to resemble the drug).
 A common concern of patients considering a clinical trial is that they will receive a placebo instead of the drug being tested.